sjohnston00/earthware-sales-tax-generator/README.md

 - Once cloned change into the new directory using `cd`
 - Install all dependencies with `npm install`
 - Once installed run the app with `npm run start`
-- This should then open a browser window on `localhost:3000` but if it doesnt open a new browser tab a open this address `http://localhost:3000`
+- This should then open a browser window on `localhost:3000` but if it doesn't, open a new browser tab a open this address `http://localhost:3000`

 ---